brooth/jeta-site/mysite/home/markdown/home.md

 At a glance:
 --------
-*Jeta* provides a [number](/guide) of useful annotations that might help your to develop java programs quicker and safer.
+*Jeta* provides a [number](/guide) of useful annotations that might help you develop java programs quicker and safer.
 Let's take a look on a simple example:

 ### @Log
 Whatever logging tool is used in your project, the loggers can be supplied into classes through `Log` annotation.
-By default, the logger has a name of the host (master) class:
+By default the logger has a name of the host (master) class:

     :::java
     class LogSample {